preciofishbone/OmniaDocsG2/admin-settings/tenant-settings/dashboard/dashboard-implementation/index.rst

 .. image:: underused-pages-tabs-underused-metrics.png

-To the right, a Page Rollup block is placed
+To the right, a Page Rollup block is placed.

 News settings
 --------------